oracle-livelabs/apex/custom-auth-apex/1-create-custom-auth-scheme/1-create-custom-auth-scheme.md

 	![Creating Triggers](images/create-triggers.png)

 10. Every time a new user is created, we want to ensure their password is encrypted before storing it.
-To do so, we will create a Trigger that calls our password hashing function (from [Task 1](#Task1:WriteaPasswordHashingFunction)) prior to inserting the password.
+To do so, we will create a Trigger that calls our password hashing function (from [Task 1](#Task1:WriteaPasswordHashingFunction)) before inserting the password.
 Give the Trigger a **Name**, select "BEFORE" as the **Firing Point**, and select "insert" for **Options**.
 Copy and paste the code snippet below into the **Trigger Body** and then click **Next**.

 	![Trigger for encrypting the password before inserting it into the table](images/encrypt-before-insert-trigger.png)